-Although an overwhelming majority of Americans support medical marijuana, the federal government continues to impede state medical marijuana laws.
-Marijuana prohibition has also thwarted research within the United States to uncover the best and most effective uses for marijuana as a medicine, making efforts to reform medical marijuana laws particularly difficult.
+Marijuana prohibition has thwarted research within the United States to uncover the best and most effective uses for marijuana as a medicine.
+Legalization would allow research into marijuana’s medical benefits to move forward.